AGCCS/AGCCS-CTRL22/circuit/README.md

 - have an ESP32 for networked wireless communications;
 - enable/disable any of the three supply phases separately for improved load balancing;
 - integrate power monitoring for improved load balancing;
-- have a signal realy to virtually unplug/plug the EV to wake it from "sleep";
+- have a signal relay to virtually unplug/plug the EV to wake it from "sleep";
 - layout with hand soldering in mind so we can build our own.

 When we started AGCCS, we thought of modding SmartEVSE units to our specific needs.
 However, it soon became clear that this is not vialable, so we decided to design our own board.